 Alycia leaves with Jack and Connor, and that’s when Nick returns with a boat and Luis.
 Nick sees something is wrong, and Luis is quick to clean up this mess, sniper-style.

 Nick gets back on the boat with Luis, and they’re quick to get Strand out of the freezing water.
 Or actually, Madison is the one who goes out to get him right before hypothermia takes him.
-See, Madison is good on her word to Strand, and I like her more every episode.
+See, Madison is good at her word to Strand, and I like her more in every episode.
 Though honestly, I’ve always liked her.
 And I’m sure everyone would be just fine with Strand letting them know that the man with the plan for safety, is his lover, Thomas Abigail.
-Better that than this secrecy, which certainly doesn’t help with trust issues.
+Better than this secrecy, which certainly doesn’t help with trust issues.

 Nothing on the last two survivors from Flight 462, but hopefully we’ll get back to that next week.
 Just a quick mention about how Travis wasn’t happy they were left behind and then there was a new mess to deal with.